vvvdevs/vvv-platform-smart-contracts/test/vesting/VVVVestingGasOptimizations.md

 | setVestingSchedule                                  | 38              | -82117 | -92382 | -92382  | 0       |
 | userVestingSchedules                                | -395            | -395   | -395   | -395    | 0       |
 | withdrawVestedTokens                                | 122             | -8846  | 189    | -20063  | 0       |

-You can now copy and paste this table as a markdown table in your document or post.

 # Difference (2 to 3)